 There has been a gradual migration of Malay language blogs to the Facebook platform with writers either downgrading their involvement in the blogosphere or abandoning it altogether in favour of the latter.
 For example, the blog "Mohd Nazem Suki" (http://mohdnazemsuki.blog.com/) was regularly updated by the website owner until around May 2012 when he ceased posting new articles.
-This occurred at around the same time when one begins to notice lengthy posts being consistently uploaded onto his Facebook page (facebook.com/MOHD.NAZEM.SUKI).
+This occurred at around the same time when lengthy posts were uploaded onto his Facebook page

+(facebook.com/MOHD.NAZEM.SUKI).
 It suggests that the writer had inadvertently converted his Facebook page into a "pseudo-blog".
-Currently, much of his Facebook posts centred on the LGBT issue and his support of the "Wear White" Movement.
-12
+Currently, much of his Facebook posts centred on the LGBT issue and his support of the "Wear White" Movement.1